neocotic/convert-svg/packages/convert-svg-to-png/README.md

         --filename <filename>  specify filename for the PNG output when processing STDIN --height <value>       specify height for PNG
-        --puppeteer <json>     specify a json object for puppeteer.launch options --scale <value>        specify scale to apply to dimensions [1] --width <value>        specify width for PNG
+        --puppeteer <json>     specify a json object for puppeteer.launch options --rounding <type>      specify type of rounding to apply to dimensions --scale <value>        specify scale to apply to dimensions [1] --width <value>        specify width for PNG
         -h, --help             output usage information